wp-plugins/hit-sniffer-blog-stats/readme.txt

 == Changelog ==

+= 2.4.4.3 =
++ New Way to Manage One Click Install.

 = 2.4.4.2 =
 + Warming Up to Build New Features, Stay Tuned!
 Updated Magic Sign up for now.